Certora/Documentation/docs/cvl/builtin.md

 use builtin rule deepSanity;
 ```

-Ensure `--multi_assert_check` is enabled (will throw an error otherwise!).
+Ensure --multi_assert_check is enabled (otherwise, it will throw an error).

-One can configure the number of branching nodes that will be selected (it will always pick those nodes that dominate more) by setting `--settings -maxNumberOfReachChecksBasedOnDomination=N`, default `N=10`.
+One can configure the number of branching nodes that will be selected. (the nodes that dominate more than the others will always be picked.)
+Set `--settings -maxNumberOfReachChecksBasedOnDomination=N`, where the default is `N=10`.

 ### Background and motivation

-Sanity rules are one of our main methods to setup a new code base for verification.
-It serves two needs:
+Sanity rules act as one of our main methods to set up a new code base for verification.
+They serve two needs:

-- Checking that the Prover is able to solve through a path of the code, and that there are no obvious vacuities.
+- Checking that the Prover can solve through a path of the code, and that no obvious vacuities exist.
-- Checking that the Prover is able to find said path in a reasonable amount of time for both pre-processing and SMT phases.
+- Checking that the Prover can find the said path in a reasonable amount of time for both pre-processing and SMT phases.

-However sanity rules are limited.
-As they only require to find a single path, it is not guaranteed that a fast running time for the sanity rule means that the checked method is easy.
-In addition, it may be able to find a path that does not go through a vacuity that does exist deeper down in the code of the program.
+However, sanity rules are limited.
+This is because they only require finding a single path, and therefore it is not guaranteed that a fast running time for the sanity rule means that the checked method is easy.
+In addition, it may be able to find a path that does not go through a vacuity that exists deeper down in the code of the program.

 For example, consider:
 ```solidity